EthanHolleman/site_dev/content/posts/genome_cluster.md

 ---
 title: "Using local R packages on UC Davis Genome Center cluster"
 date: 2020-11-03
-tags: ['programming']
+tags: ['programming', 'blogs', 'guides']
 draft: false
 ---

 I ran into a few issues trying to figure out how to run batch scripts on the Genome Center cluster.
 One of the least documented and hardest to figure out was how to successfully load R packages I had installed to my user directory.

 For example I would start R and install a package I needed and load the library with no problem.